syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/PreviewRows.md

 ### Hide expand/collapse option

 By default, the expander column will be added to each row to expand or collapse the preview row.
-If you need to hide the expander column for the preview rows, set the [ExpanderColumnWidth](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~ExpanderColumnWidth.html) property to 0, and then you can expand all preview rows to add the [ExpandAllPreviewRow](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~ExpandAllPreviewRow.html) method programmatically.
+If you need to hide the expander column for the preview rows, set the [ExpanderColumnWidth](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~ExpanderColumnWidth.html) property to 0, and then you can expand all preview rows by using the `ExpandAllPreviewRow` method programmatically.

 {% tabs %}
 {% highlight c# %}